Customer Service: Code of Practice and Role Development

-Instead many organizations and their leaders are habitually fixated on sales, marketing, advertising and promotion - desperately striving to attract new customers - while paying scant regard to the many customers that are leaving, just for the want of some simple effective customer service and care.
+Instead many organisations and their leaders are habitually fixated on sales, marketing, advertising and promotion - desperately striving to attract new customers - while paying scant regard to the many customers that are leaving, just for the want of some simple effective customer service and care.
 We see this particularly in highly competitive and profitable sectors such as communications and financial services, where new customers are commonly extended better terms and attention than existing customers.
 No wonder customer turnover ('churn') in these industries can reach levels exceeding 25%.
 Leaders and spokespeople will blame the competitive market, and the fickleness of customers, but ultimately when a customer leaves a supplier it's because they are unhappy about the service they are receiving - otherwise why leave?

-The central aim of effective customer service and call-centres is retaining customers, but when an organization gets this right the acquisition of new customers - and so many other things - automatically becomes much easier too.
+The central aim of effective customer service and call-centres is retaining customers, but when an organisation gets this right the acquisition of new customers - and so many other things - automatically becomes much easier too.

 - Retaining customers through effective customer service enables easier growth, indirectly and directly, for example by sustaining healthier volumes and margins, and by business expansion from word-of-mouth referrals.

 - High levels of customer retention via effective customer service also improves staff morale and motivation.
-No-one enjoys working for an organization that feels like a sinking ship, or where stressful arguments or pressures prevail.
+No-one enjoys working for an organisation that feels like a sinking ship, or where stressful arguments or pressures prevail.
 When customers are happy, all the staff are happier too - and more productive.

 - Improved staff morale and motivation resulting from reducing customer attrition also positively benefits staff retention and turnover, recruitment quality and costs, stress, grievance, discipline and counselling pressures.